-The Saturn V would use 5 rocket engines to handle the first stage of the mission.
-And each rocket engine would produce roughly 1.5 million pounds of thrust.
+The Saturn V used 5 rocket engines to handle the first stage of the mission.
+Each rocket engine would produce roughly 1.5 million pounds of thrust.
 So, these engines would consume 3 tons of fuel and oxidizer every second!

-So how do you develop such a beast of a rocket engine?
+Now, how do you develop such a beast of a rocket engine?
 Some engineers believed scaling up existing rockets would do the trick.
 But early tests weren’t kind to this assumption.
-Engines were exploding in the testing phase, which traced back to combustion instability.
-The engines were just too big and causing all types of operational problems.
+Engines exploded in the testing phase, which traced back to combustion instability.
+The engines were just too big and caused all types of operational problems.

-This led to the questioning if the engines could even scale up.
-And this rattled NASA, as the entire Apollo program was in limbo.
-But still, engineers remained optimistic.
+This rattled NASA and led to the questioning if the engines could even scale up.
+Engineers still remained optimistic though.